Prathameshv07/Plagiaism-Detection-using-ML-Project/aws-beast-for-nginx-and-gunicorn.md

 ```bash
 python app.py
 ```
-## Run Gunicorn WSGI server to serve the Flask Application through nginx network configuration, later in this section we will also se about configuration of nginx through nginx socket.
+## Run Gunicorn WSGI server to serve the Flask Application through nginx network configuration, later in this section we will also see about configuration of nginx through nginx socket.

 ### Note: If you have more then 1 URL (too many) in your website then you might have to explicilty define every url in the nginx/etc/nginx/sites-available/default OR /etc/nginx/nginx.conf later in this section.